An entrepreneurial and collaborative ecosystem between companies, organizations and the world of knowledge.

 The VTE intends to become a national and global reference in research, development, industrialization and promotion of innovation resulting from its technological axes, in addition to promoting its commercialization.
 We intend to position the province of Québec and its assets in an emerging market.

-• Development / integration of components, innovative charging and electrification systems;
+• Development/integration of components, innovative systems (software, AI), charging (V2G, ERS, etc.) and electrification

-• Decarbonized logistics and heavy industry systems, port operations and heavy transport;
+• Logistics and decarbonized systems for heavy industry, port operations, and heavy transport;

-• Optimization of the production and use of green hydrogen in the industrial and port chain.
+• Production, storage, distribution technologies, and use of renewable and low-carbon hydrogen in the industrial and port chain;

 Three poles